The Perfect Resume Checklist

 Courtesy of “Taduuda” from unsplash.com

 When you’ve spent days writing a resume, sending it off and hearing nothing is frustrating and discouraging.
-With hundreds of applications for popular positions, your CV could just have been lost in the pile.
+With hundreds of applications for popular positions, your professional CV could just have been lost in the pile.
 So you might be asking yourself – what can help me with my resume and make sure it doesn’t get tossed aside?

 We’ve prepared a resume checklist to make sure you’re not making obvious mistakes that could be holding you back.

 Here we go!

 It IS possible to spell your own name wrong, or forget a number in your phone number – making you impossible to call back!
 Double and triple-check your important contact details

 2. Streamline your objective

 Whether or not to include an objective is debated, but if you have chosen to include one make sure it is relevant to the role and specific (but not TOO specific).
 It should highlight what you can offer instead of just being about what you want.